More than Just “Career Services”

 November 19, 2019

 To preface, no, CCPD is not the Corpus Christi Police Department.
 The CCPD, at Southwestern University, is the Center for Career and Professional Development, and this office is arguably one of the best aspects of the Southwestern Experience.
 Yes, this office assists students with constructing résumés, practicing mock interviews, and writing cover letters.
-However, it’s the extra things that SU’s CCPD does that separates them from all other campus career centers, which is why our CCPD continually ranks as the #1 in career services in Texas.
+However, it’s the extra things that SU’s CCPD does that separates them from all other campus career centers, which is why our CCPD continually ranks as one of the best in Texas.

 Southwestern students can schedule an appointment with the CCPD for just about anything related to applying to an internship, job, or graduate school—essentially anything pertaining to a potential future career.
 At its core, the friendly staff at the CCPD can help current students with résumés, CVs (curricula vitae), cover letters, and personal statements.
 The CCPD also offers mock interviews for students to polish their skills before their actual interviews for jobs or internships.
 For the student who may be undecided in what they want to major in or for the student who may not be sure what they want to do after they graduate (don’t worry, you’re not alone), the CCPD team can also help students decide on a major and identify career paths through advising appointments or even through self-assessment tools such as the TypeFocus Careers inventory.
 Craig Gilden, the internship and employment developer at the CCPD, says that it helps when students start coming to the CCPD early in their college career so the staff can help “set up a game plan [for the student] in terms of internships, people to contact, and jobs.”
 However, these things just scratch the surface level of all the things our CCPD offers to students.